Donald J. Devine: Academia

-Government service
+Government

-In 1981, Professor Devine was appointed by President Ronald Reagan and confirmed by the U.S. Senate as Director of the U.S. Office of Personnel Management.
-In this position he served as chief executive officer and principal policy-maker for the United States civil service: setting personnel policies for 2 million civilian government employees and managing a budget authority of $30 billion.
+In 1981, Devine was appointed by Ronald Reagan and confirmed by the U.S. Senate as Director of the Office of Personnel Management.
+In this position he was setting personnel policies for 2 million civilian government employees and managing a budget of $30 billion.
+Devine sought re-appointment in 1985, but withdrew his nomination in the face of opposition; his former deputy told that he requested her to lie to Congress about the nature of his consultant appointment while awaiting reconfirmation.

-During this period he also served on the Cabinet Council on Management and Administration 1982–1985, the President's Commission on White House Fellowships 1981–1985, the President's Council on Integrity and Efficiency, 1981–1985, the President's Commission on Executive Exchange 1981–1987, and the Intergovernmental Advisory Committee on Education 1988–1990.
+In the 1980's Devine also served on the Cabinet Council on Management and Administration (1982–1985), the Commission on White House Fellowships (1981–1985), the Council on Integrity and Efficiency (1981–1985), the Commission on Executive Exchange (1981–1987), and the Intergovernmental Advisory Committee on Education (1988–1990).